golam-m-hossain/anubadok/README.md

 While initially focused on PO files, its scope expanded to broader applications, such as translating Wikipedia content.
-As a Sanskrit-derived language, Bengali has structural advantages for machine sentence synthesis.
-In its feature-complete state, Anubadok can handle preliminary translations reasonably well, allowing volunteers to focus on manual editing.
+As a Sanskrit-derived language, Bengali has structural advantages for machine synthesis of sentences.
+In its current state, Anubadok can handle preliminary translations reasonably well, allowing volunteers to focus on manual editing.

 ## Architecture
-This GitHub version is Python (it was originally written in Perl).
+This GitHub version is written Python (and ported from the original Perl codes).
 The Anubadok system uses the Penn Treebank annotation system for natural language processing.
 It supports multiple input types:
 - Plain text files
 - XML documents